yasinpalizban/expressjs-restful-kick-starter/readMe.md

-# Typescript Express.js 4 Modular RestFul Api Kick Starter
+# Typescript Express.js 4  RestFul Api Kick Starter

 This project used code modules to manage application as codes growth ,in other words, well structure to develop large scale application.